AlineMisugui/dnd-api/README.md

 # Documentation
 [Click here to access the full documentation.](https://documenter.getpostman.com/view/30334910/2sA3XWdycs)

-D&D API.postman_collection.json -> to import collection
+In the documentation above: Click on "Run in Postman" > import collection > run the requests!

 or

-Click on "Run in Postman" > import collection > run the requests!
+D&D API.postman_collection.json -> to import collection

 ## Order to run requests on POSTMAN